Download J-Ben

 In addition, if you wish to use the kanji stroke order diagrams, then the following also applies:

-The kanji stroke order diagrams are distributed under the SODER project's license.
+The kanji stroke order diagrams (optional component) are distributed under the SODER project's license.
 They cannot be reused without permission from the copyright holder.

 Finally: J-Ben is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.